zopencommunity/meta/docs/README.md

 ### Your Feedback Matters!

-* Enjoying Zopen Community?
+* Enjoying zopen community?
 We'd love to get a testimonial from you!
 Share it by [emailing us](mailto:fultonm@ca.ibm.com).
 * Got an idea or general feedback for the community?
 Create a [discussion item](https://github.com/orgs/zopen-community/discussions).
 We'd love to hear it!

 Let's make our tools even better together! 🌟